mathspp/mathspp/pages/02.blog/02.problems/p050-8-queens/item.md

 Your job is to place 8 queens on a chessboard, so that no two queens attack each other.
 (In how many different ways can you do this?)

+Is this too easy?
+Don't worry, the next one will be a harder variant of this puzzle.

 !!!
 Give it some thought!